cmanzo/competition-examples/codalab/Iris MRRtest/README.md

-# Iris Challenge Example
+# Iris MRRtest Challenge Example

+This is a modified version of the Iris Challenge, meant for testing the calculation of the mean reciprocal rank (MRR) on the leaderboard metrics.
-This is a very simple example of competition in 2 phases, with either result or code submission, using an ingestion program.
+The Iris Challenge very simple example of competition in 2 phases, with either result or code submission, using an ingestion program.
 It allows organizers to write a program that received Python classes (not executables) and call them on data loaded with a standard data loader (ehnce the participants do not have to read the input data themselves).

 The example uses the well known Iris dataset from Fisher's classic paper (Fisher, 1936)..
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.